crukci-bioinformatics/ampliconseq/README.md

         --vepSpecies homo_sapiens \
         --vepAssembly GRCh37

-This assumes use of VEP installed in the container and run using Singularity.
-Use `-with-docker` to use Docker instead of Singularity or remove the `-with-singularity` argument if not using a container (the `vep_install` installed with VEP will need to be available on the `PATH`).
+The `-with-singularity` argument indicates that VEP will be run in a container using Singularity.
+Use `-with-docker` to use Docker instead of Singularity or remove the `-with-singularity` argument if not using a container, in which case the `vep_install` tool that is installed with VEP will need to be available on the `PATH`.

-Substitute the top-level VEP cache directory as required; note that this directory must already exist.
+Substitute the top-level VEP cache directory as required; note that the download will fail if the directory doesn't already exist.

-The Ensembl VEP cache is quite large (around 15G for homo sapiens) and the download and unpacking carried out in this step can take several minutes.
+The VEP cache can be quite large (around 15G for homo sapiens) and downloading and unpacking the cache may take several minutes.

 ## <a name="running">Running ampliconseq</a>